SreeKumarCr7/thor-signia/README.md

 ## Overview

-This is the codebase for the Thor Signia website, a React-based frontend with an Express backend for handling contact form submissions.
+This is the codebase for the Thor Signia website, a React-based frontend with a Flask Python backend for handling contact form submissions.

 ## Features

 - Modern React frontend with TailwindCSS
-- Express.js backend with SQLite database
+- Flask backend with PostgreSQL database
 - Contact form with secure email notifications
 - Form submission backups for data security
-- Ready for Vercel deployment
+- Ready for Vercel/Railway deployment

 ## Getting Started